 Finally, as far as possible, two domestic Wi-Fi networks secured by passwords should be created.
 The first for computers, tablets, and smartphones.
 The second, for IoT devices, sharing passwords with loved ones, if necessary – without granting access to devices to their contacts.

 Security recommendations seem endless, yet the basic rules can drastically reduce the risk of information theft.
-At a time of all connected, being satisfied with default security is not the procedure to protect your privacy, and it is no longer possible to wait only for action from the manufacturer or specialists in cybersecurity.
+At a time of all connected, being satisfied with the default security is not the procedure to protect your privacy, and it is no longer possible to wait only for action from the manufacturer or specialists in cybersecurity.

 As you lock your door when leaving your home, it is imperative to lock access to your connected objects to avoid, precisely, that one enters your home.